It began very simply . . .

 2010 was also the year we became affiliated with the Intel International Science and Engineering Fair, allowing us to send between 2 – 7 top students yearly to compete with student projects from over 80 countries, garnering many awards each year.

-2011 brought an entirely new website to the Science Fair, designed and maintained by Anne Maben, Vice President and webmaster.
+2011 brought an entirely new website to the Science Fair, designed and maintained by Anne Maben, former Vice President and webmaster.
 The extensive website now allows teachers and students to download all needed resources, prepare for the fair through slideshows and training videos, celebrate their accomplishments through photos and news articles and interface with our registration webpages smoothly.

 As of 2013, the Los Angeles County Science & Engineering fair is now an ALL VOLUNTEER organization, with no paid employees – all Advisory Committee and Executive Board members give of their time for free.
 That year, Jennifer Moses was also elected our new President and the fair has to grow in stature and participants under her tutaledge.
 In 2015, as of result of increased teacher training, increased recruiting at under-served schools with high minority populations and the implementation of the Next Generation Science Standards, we had a 26% increase in schools attending over 2014!

 So, from simple beginnings, the Los Angeles County Science Fair continues to reflect the world, and we see growth and progress all around us.
 The one thing that has never changed, however is . . .
 It’s all about kids and science!